aseelbdoor/data-structures-and-algorithms/python/tree/binarySearch.md

     - Recursively call _walk on the right child of the current node (root.right) to continue searching for the value in the right subtree.
 - Call _walk on the root of the binary search tree (self.root) and the given value to start the search process.
 - Return the result of the _walk function, which will be either True if the value is found or False if it is not found.

+**Maximum** ..
+Time : O(n) / Space : O(1)

+- First, the method checks if the root of the binary tree (self.root) is None.
+If it is, indicating an empty tree, the method returns None.

+- If the root is not None, a list named value is initialized with the root value.
+This list is used to store the maximum value during the traversal.

+- The method defines an inner function named _walk that performs the recursive traversal of the tree to find the maximum value.

+- Inside the _walk function, the current node's value is compared with the value stored in the value list.
+If the current node's value is greater than the value in the list, it is updated as the new maximum value.

+- The _walk function then recursively calls itself on the left child of the current node (root.left) and the right child of the current node (root.right) if they exist.

+- The traversal continues until all nodes have been visited.

+- Finally, after the traversal is completed, the method returns the maximum value stored in the value list, which represents the maximum value in the binary tree.

 ## Solution
 To run the code: `python3 python/tree/binaryTree.py`